nathanstouffer/janus-particles/README.md

 # janus-particles
-A simulation of agents acting on local rules in the plane and their emergent behavior
+The emergent behavior of agents acting on local rules in *[0,1]<sup>2</sup>.*

-This repository contains code and related work for an undergraduate research project and Montana State University.
+This repository contains code and related work for an undergraduate research project at Montana State University.
 The project was done in collaboration with Griffin Smith and Dr. Dominique Zosso (both of MSU).

 The code in this repository runs a simulation involving *n* agents in the plane.